John E. Douglas: Early life and education

-Douglas was born in Brooklyn, New York and grew up in Hempstead, New York.
-He had aspirations to study veterinary medicine at Cornell University, but lacked the grades to do so, and instead entered the veterinary program at the University of Montana in 1963.
+Douglas was born in Brooklyn, New York City, and grew up in Hempstead, New York.
+He had aspirations to study veterinary medicine at Cornell University, but lacked the grades to do so, and instead entered the veterinary program at Montana State University in 1963.
 In 1965, Douglas abandoned his studies after earning poor marks, and in 1966 began a four-year enlistment in the United States Air Force.